JoshuaShibu/MiniFlix/README.md

 # MiniFlix
-MiniFlix is a simple movie site project based on Vue
+A simple movie site project based on Vue